npm/npm/doc/npm.md

 Be sure to include *all* of the output from the npm command that didn't work as expected.

 You can also look for isaacs in #node.js on irc://irc.freenode.net.
+He will no doubt tell you to put the output in a gist or email.

 ## HISTORY

 See npm-changelog(1)

+## AUTHOR

+Isaac Z. Schlueter :: isaacs :: @izs :: <i@izs.me>